TristinHowell/Exercise-04d-Coins/README.md

 ## Impediments
-Struggles or surprises you encountered during the development of the game Coming up with an idea fot the enemies
+Struggles or surprises you encountered during the development of the game Coming up with an idea for the enemies

 ## Implementation
 Features